breathe-easy-events/sheffield.breathe-easy.uk/README.md

 emoji: "[optional] for insertion to favicon"
 description: "[optional] for opengraph metadata"
 socialImage: "[optional] for opengraph metadata (external link or path to file)"
+socialImageAlt: "[optional] alt text describing social preview image, if you do not include this then it will fallback to the default image / alt"
 ```

 ### cache busting